Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 View the Demo Video of two sub-forms in action.

-We established the links between both sub-forms to filter the data in the second sub-form control, corresponding to the SessionID value in the first sub-form.
-If you load any form that doesn't have the SessionID field into the second sub-form control Microsoft Access will prompt for the field value set in the Link Child Fields property.
+With this setup, the second subform will correctly filter its data based on the SessionID from the first subform.
+If you load any form that doesn't have the SessionID field into the second sub-form control, Microsoft Access will prompt for the field value set in the Link Child Fields property.

 The VBA Code.

-The VBA Routines that runs on the Command Button Click Event Procedures, of Command Buttons: Stationary and Payments, are given below:
+The VBA Routines that run on the Command Button Click Event Procedures, of Command Buttons: Stationary and Payments, are given below:

 Stationary Command Button Click event procedure: